Skip to main content

 From my point of view, I can give a clear recommendation for the degree program at Faculty I in Siegen.
 Knowledge transfer close to the times.
 Close to people.

-Proof of a first professionally qualifying degree from a degree program on which this Master's degree program builds.
+Proof of a first professionally qualifying degree from a degree program on which this master's degree program builds.
 This includes:

 a comparable degree.